michal-debski/BookStoreApp/README.md

 # BookStoreApp
-An application that allows you to manage library
+An application that allows you to manage book store